Today, I’m sharing a special recipe from my new Natural Bath Bombs eBook.

 I purchased supplies for this recipe from the following places.

 (Some of the links in this post and on this site are affiliate links.
 If you click one and make a purchase, I earn a small commission for sending a customer their way.
-This helps support my site & keeps it ad-free.
+This helps support my site & lets me keep doing what I do.
 Thank you!) :)

 Local Grocery Store: baking soda, powdered milk, witch hazel